 - A change in medical director.
 This notification is not necessary when the emergency medical services provider is affiliated with an EMS agency that is on file with the Authority.

 The Authority may, at its discretion, initiate an investigation based upon being notified of any of the items specified in this rule.

-An Individual Quarterly Reports form required to be submitted to the Professional Standards Unit each quarter, can be found in your
+Individual Quarterly Reports, required to be submitted to the Professional Standards Unit each quarter, can be found in your

 Failure to Notify